mildronize/blog-jekyll/src/about.md

   </div>
   <div class="column has-text-justified">
     <p>Hi, I'm Mild or Thada Wangthammang.
 I live at Hatyai, Songkhla, Thailand. </p>
-    <p>I'm a master student at Department of Computer Engineering, Prince of
+    <p>I'm currently Lecturer at Prince of Songkla University International College (PSUIC), Digital Media Program.
+I received M.Eng and B.Eng. in 2015 and 2018 from Department of Computer Engineering, Prince of
     Songkla University (PSU).
-I also received B.Eng. in 2015 from PSU.
     I'm enthusiastic to learn about and conduct some research in the areas of cloud technology and distributed and parallel computing, especially, in the area of web technology and game development.</p>